webmaxru/progressive-web-conf/PARTICIPANTS.md

 - [Diego (diekus) González-Zúñiga](https://twitter.com/diekus), Samsung Internet
 - [Peter O'Shaughnessy](https://twitter.com/poshaughnessy), Samsung Internet

-Please, send a PR to add yourself if you want to correct/update this list!
+Everyone is invited to volunteer!
+Please, send a PR if you want to add/update/delete yourself from this list.